codebyh/general-writings/finance/RuleOne.md

 3. Management: People running the business are doing with long term growth.
 4. Margin of Safety: Know the value of business and can get it on a sale.
 In other words, you'd be able to buy this business cheap enough that you can sell it later without losing money - even if you were wrong to buy it in the first place.

+Chapter 3: Buy a Business, Not a stock
+Does the business have 'Meaning' to you ? implies two questions
+1. Do you want to own the whole business?
+2. Do you understand it well to own it all?
+Think like business owner and not stock owner.

+Select 5-10 you like the best.As a Rule #1 investors, we're going to own only a few businesses.
+Since that's the case, we must prepare ourselves to be certain we own the right few businesses - businesses that don't lose our money.

+The 10-10 Rule: I won't own this business for ten minutes unless I'm willing to own it for ten years.